dshetty1/sink-nodes-python/README.md

 4 0 <br>
 5 0 <br>
 5 1 <br>

+This can also be done in the same format as a standard input on the command line.
+This code is commented out at the bottom of the file.

 ### Output:
 The sink component nodes (or "safe nodes"), in numerical order.